electricbookworks/ebw-training/multiformat-editing/text/03-tools.md

 Open-source software is software that others can copy and modify without permission from the owner.

-Open-source software has had a bad reputation in the past, because most earl open software was created by volunteers or academics without much investment of money.
+Open-source software has had a bad reputation in the past, because most early open software was created by volunteers or academics without much investment of money.

 These days, open-source software is important to all of the biggest technology companies in the world, and open-source products are increasingly the best you'll find.